on leave Fall 24

 Spinoza's Ethics: A Philosopher's Guide to Life

-In this lecture course, we will study the Ethics: the magnum opus of the great Jewish philosopher, Baruch Spinoza (1633-1672).
-German philosopher Jacobi once wrote that “Spinoza is the only philosopher who had the courage to take philosophy seriously; if we want to be philosophers, we can only be Spinozists.”
+The magnum opus, Ethics, of great early modern Jewish philosopher Baruch Spinoza (1633-1672) will serve as the focus of this course.
+German philosopher Friedrich Heinrich Jacobi once wrote that “Spinoza is the only philosopher who had the courage to take philosophy seriously; if we want to be philosophers, we can only be Spinozists.”
 Even if Jacobi’s statement is exaggerated, it is certainly true that studying Spinoza will make us better philosophers.
 But Spinoza promises much more.
-He claims that those who follow the guide of the Ethics become freer, wiser and, above all, happier.
-The Ethics is a notoriously difficult and enigmatic text, which consists entirely of geometrical proofs—even concerning psychological, moral, and theological matters.
-Yet, it has become famous among philosophers and poets alike for its exceptional beauty.
-Among the questions the book tackles are: What determines our desires, and in what ways can or should we control them?
+He claims that those who follow the guide of his Ethics become freer, wiser, and, above all, happier.
+Ethics is a notoriously difficult and enigmatic text, written in the form of geometrical proofs, even concerning psychological, moral, and theological matters.
+Yet, many philosophers and poets considered it exceptionally beautiful.
+Among the questions the book tackles are: What determines our desires, and in what ways can we, or should we, control them?
 In what ways can we be free, and in what ways are our behaviors and desires predetermined?
 In what ways can we be unique, and in what ways are we an inherent part of a greater whole?
 As we will learn, Spinoza argued that God and Nature are synonyms and that, to achieve an eternal and blissful life, we do not need to die and go to heaven.
 We do not even need to change the world or ourselves.
 All we need is to understand the way things are.
-There are two options for taking this course: for three or five credits.
-The three-credit option means attending the lectures and doing the relevant readings and assignments.
-The five-credit option includes, in addition to the lectures, a group conference component in which we will discuss films and literary works that help illustrate and apply Spinoza’s Ethics.

 Faculty